Benjamin Moore’s Chantilly Lace is another great paint color you might want to consider.

 As you can see it looks great in our guest bedroom.

-This paint color works so beautifully with both the trim and the white ceiling paint color.
+This paint color works so beautifully with both the white dove trim and the white ceiling paint color.

 In fact, I think it makes the beautiful white baseboards and trim around the doors and windows really pop!